Student Conduct Procedures

 Note: Just as students with disabilities may be eligible for accommodations in their classes and living environments, and other aspects of their educational experience at Colorado College, accommodations may be available for Student Conduct procedures as well.
-Students with disabilities requesting accommodations should contact the Office of Disability Services in the Learning Commons at Tutt Library, Room 152.
+Students with disabilities requesting accommodations should contact the Office of Accessibility Resources in the Learning Commons at Tutt Library, Room 152.
 You may also reach the office by calling (719)227-8285.

 Sanctions are the response of CC when a student is found to have violated a CC policy or standard.
 Multiple sanctions may be assigned for one violation.
 Sanctions of housing restriction, disciplinary probation, or suspension may limit a student's opportunities and activities on and off campus including but not limited to hosting, room selection, and study abroad/courses taught off-campus.
 A student’s conduct history will be taken into consideration when sanctions are assigned.
 Sanctions that may be imposed include, but are not limited to, the following:

 - Official Conversation: A documented conversation with a CC official.

 - Official Warning: A formal notice from CC that the conduct is unacceptable.